zenml-io/terraform-provider-zenml/docs/resources/service_connector.md

   * Kubernetes: `password` or `token`.
 Run `zenml service-connector describe-type kubernetes` or visit the [Kubernetes Service Connector ZenML documentation page](https://docs.zenml.io/how-to/infrastructure-deployment/auth-management/kubernetes-service-connector) for more information.
 * `workspace` - (Optional) The workspace this connector belongs to.
 Defaults to "default".
 Forces new resource if changed.
 * `resource_type` - (Optional) A resource type this connector can be used for (e.g., `s3-bucket`, `kubernetes-cluster`, `docker-registry`).
 To find out which resource types are supported by a connector, run `zenml service-connector describe-type <connector-type>`.
 * `configuration` - (Required, Sensitive) A map of configuration key-value pairs for the connector.
+Every authentication method has its own set of required and optional configuration parameters.
+To find out which parameters are required and optional for a given authentication method, run `zenml service-connector describe-type <connector-type> -a <auth-method>` or visit the [Service Connector ZenML documentation page](https://docs.zenml.io/how-to/infrastructure-deployment/auth-management) for the connector type and authentication method for more information.
 * `labels` - (Optional) A map of labels to associate with the connector.

 ## Attributes Reference